Narratively Academy

 Personal Essay Incubator: 10-Week Memoir Mentorship

-Six writers work one-one-one with Narratively executive editor Jesse Sposato to learn the essentials of how to craft first-person pieces that get published and noticed.
+Six writers work one-on-one with Narratively executive editor Jesse Sposato to learn the essentials of how to craft first-person pieces that get published and noticed.

 Class Size Limit: 6